sageframe-no-kaji/kanyo-contemplating-falcons-dev/data/README.md

 # Data Directory

-Stores temporary video files and processing artifacts.
+Contains sample video files for testing and development.

 **Contents:**
-- Downloaded stream segments (*.mp4)
-- Extracted frames (frames/)
-- Thumbnails (thumbs/)

-**Note:** This directory is ignored by git.
-Data is ephemeral.
+- `samples/falcon_full_test.mov` - Full test video with falcon activity for testing detection

+**Note:** Sample videos are kept for development but excluded from git (see .gitignore).

+**Production files:** Detection results (clips, thumbnails, events) are stored in date-organized `clips/YYYY-MM-DD/` directories.